srishtisingh7268/Interview/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## if error occured
+Node packages may not be installed.
+Try installing with 'npm install'.
+Error: Could not find the '@angular-devkit/build-angular:dev-server' builder's node package.

+Try this cmd : npm install --save-dev @angular-devkit/build-angular

+and again do : ng serve

+## for Json server Api
+* To start the Json server type the command in the Visual Studio Code terminal: npm install -g json-server
+* Then to start the Json server type the command in the CMD : json-server --watch db.json
+* Now the Json server is running on http://localhost:3000 port